xen-project/xen/docs/misc/xsplice.markdown

 and handles the architecture-specifc sections as needed.
 This process is much like what the Linux kernel module loader does.

+The payload contains at least three sections:

+ * `.xsplice.funcs` - which is an array of xsplice_patch_func structures.
+ * `.xsplice.depends` - which is an ELF Note that describes what the payload depends on. **MUST** have one.
+ *  `.note.gnu.build-id` - the build-id of this payload. **MUST** have one.

+### .xsplice.funcs

-The payload contains a section (xsplice_patch_func) with an array of structures describing the functions to be patched:
+The `.xsplice.funcs` contains an array of xsplice_patch_func structures which describe the functions to be patched:

 <pre>
 struct xsplice_patch_func {